Some of Our Impact Stories

 • Nausugu-Mang, Nabule, Pulo, Sampemo, Dekpunga: clean drinking water for approximately 2,800 individuals.

-• Damdaboli & Uffiin: boreholes installed to serve 500 and 600 residents, reducing the daily burden of water scarcity for women and children.
+• Damdaboli & Uffiin: boreholes installed to serve 500 and 600 residents.

 “We no longer fear the water our children drink.
 The sickness we lived with before is no longer normal.”